trane-project/trane-music/courses/major_pentatonic_scale/lesson_E/exercise_3/back.md

-The note in degree number 3 of the E major pentatonic scale is G♯.
+The note in degree number 3 of the E Major Pentatonic scale is G♯.